theonize/Currier/Doctrine/Immutability.md

 ### Mind vs Character et Nature

 Both humans and God have physical, mental, and spiritual natures.
-This is kind of the point of the B&W Mary story we started with.
+This is kind of the point of the B&W Mary story we started with and we see God's physical and mental nature in many passages (read Abraham, Gideon, Jacob, etc.)
-The bottom-line of this view is that God's character and mind are not one thing.
+The crus of this issue is that God's character and mind are not necessarily one thing.
 God's character is clearly fixed for all time.
-God's mind and heart clearly changes based on His interactions with His creation.
+God's mind and heart may change based on His interactions with His creation.
 God's physical nature clearly changes with His intentions.

 ### Unnarrative

-The Bible is a variety of narratives, poetry, and prose.
+The Bible is a collection of narratives, poetry, and prose.
 Just as we shouldn't yank snippets of scriptures based on verse numbers, we shouldn't apply a narrative interpretation to a poetic text, or vice versa.
 The Bible authors do not stop, mid-narrative, to wax eloquent about metaphysics while remaining in the narrative style.
-There are times when a narrative breaks to give a poetic interlude but these are obvious and are parsable as poetry.
+There are times when a narrative breaks to present a poem but these are obvious and are parsable as poetry.
+Paul occassionally breaks his discourse to quote [or create] a poem...again, obviously.
-Just because a piece of text makes sense in isolation in English does not mean that interpeting it thusly is valid.
+Also, just because a piece of text makes sense in isolation in English does not mean that interpeting it thusly is valid- that is promoting our interpretation and presumption above the author's.
+If we allow that then we may as well throw out exegesis altogether.
-The desire to do so ought to be an indication that we need to pull back and look at larger contexts, author's intent, and other Bible texts.
+The desire to do so ought to be an indication that we need to pull back and look at larger contexts and other Bible texts for the author's intent.

 Numbers 23:19
 - Well, here is pretty clear statement that God does not change His mind.
 - But, when we take the entire passage (vv18-24) we see that Balaam is speaking in the context of God's promises and character
-- In light of the fact that God's promise-keeping requires response to human action doesn't that mean that God must wait to act?  i.e. move through time...which is change.
+- In light of the fact that God's promise-keeping requires response to human action- doesn't that mean that God must wait to act?  i.e. move through time...which is change.

 1 Samuel 15:29
-- "And also" implies that there is an important precedent text, let's take vv28-29;
+- "And also" implies that there is an important precedent text, let's include v.28;
 - Samuel relates that God has _changed_ the leadership of the kingdom **specifically because** His character does not change.
 - There may also be an implication that God, indeed, has regret but doesn't want it.
 - Does it make more sense that God's unchanging character goes hand-in-hand with His changing mind?